What is Think Local Act Personal?

 How can new organisations who provide practical innovative solutions, and support services to address the challenges of implementing self-directed support apply for membership?

 Organisations that meet the criteria above can become partners by writing to the partnership chairs.
-Alternatively any organisation can get involved by signing up to MIR, accessing tools and materials from the website, signing up for monthly bulletins, attending relevant events and contacting us over Twitter @tlap1.
+Any organisation can get involved by signing up to Making it Real, accessing tools and resources from the website, signing up for e-newsletters, attending relevant events and following us on Twitter @tlap1.